damonallison/notes/coursera/big-data/06-capstone/README.md

 ### Catch the Pink Flamingo : Game Play Introduction

-* Must have at least 1 point in every map grid cell to advance levels.
+* Players (or teams?) must have at least 1 point in every map grid cell to advance levels.
 * Missions change in real time.
 * Example : "Catch the flamingos on land with stars on their belly"
 * User gets `+1` for a score tap, `-2` for an invalid tap.
-* Level 1 : Training level. (no team)
+* Level 1 : Training level. (team by yourself)
 * After level 1, user joins (or creates) a team.
 Teams of 1 are allowed.

 #### Data Elements